 Build a no-code SMS agent with Microsoft Azure AI Foundry and Infobip

-As an outcome of this guide, you will have a working AI agent inside Microsoft Azure AI Foundry that can send SMS messages on demand through the Infobip SMS MCP server.
+By the end of this guide, you will have a working AI agent inside Microsoft Azure AI Foundry that can send SMS messages on demand through the Infobip SMS MCP server.

 Scenario overview